nanonymous711/Commonsense-aware-Generative-Framework-for-Explainable-Complaint-Detection/README.md

 # Commonsense-aware-Generative-Framework-for-Explainable-Complaint-Detection
 Code for paper "Peeking inside the black box: A Commonsense-aware Generative Framework for Explainable Complaint Detection"

+X-CI dataset repo contains the complaint detection dataset with casual spans which we have introduced in this work

 Steps to run the code:
 1. Prepare the commonsense concatenated data using preparedata2.py